Beach Pride Events

 SAE logo

-Student Auxiliary Enterprises is the shared services organization of Associated Students, Inc. and Beach Shops.
-These two nonprofit organizations operate under Student Affairs and have played a vital role supporting students and the campus community for 70 years.
+Student Auxiliary Enterprises is the shared services organization of Associated Students, Inc. (ASI) and Beach Shops at California State University, Long Beach.
+For more than 70 years, these two nonprofit organizations have supported students and the campus community through programs, services, and resources that enhance academic, social, and personal success.

 Employees